 Types of Monitor Isolation Pads?

 Most people don’t know that there are three types of isolation pads for monitors.
 Each type of monitor isolation pad has a different form factor and provides decoupling differently.
 Here are the types:

 - Isolation Stands

 - Decoupling Cones

 Each of these different types of isolation pads makes use of either absorption or decoupling to isolate the monitor from the surface it’s on.
-Absorption as its name suggests absorbs the excess vibrations while decoupling pads prevent the vibrations from passing on to the surface.
+As its name suggests, absorption absorbs excess vibrations, while decoupling pads prevent the vibrations from passing onto the surface.

-There you have it, the best speaker isolation stands on the market.
-It is essential to decouple studio monitors from its supporting surface in every monitoring system.
-Many bookshelf speakers, especially vintage bookshelf speakers don’t isolate sound well.
+There you have it; the best speaker isolation stands on the market.
+Decoupling studio monitors from their supporting surface in every monitoring system is essential.
+Many bookshelf speakers, especially vintage ones, don’t isolate sound well.

 Fortunately, there are solutions to suit most budgets and situations.
-So, if you’re looking to improve the sound from your monitors, here’s a good way to do that.
+So, if you’re looking to improve the sound from your monitors, here’s an excellent way to do that.
 There are not many variations between them, but there are also a few unique options.
-Of course, there are many other options available on the market to choose from, but we consider these to be the best Studio Monitor Isolation Pads.
+Of course, many other options are available on the market, but we consider these the best Studio Monitor Isolation Pads.